bennorth/phased-flashing-lights/web/index.md

 any instant, if it points at a black segment, the light is off; if it points at an orange segment, the light is on.

-We set things up so the light was on at t=0.
-It is also on at t=1/2, because 30 is an even number.
+We set things up so the light was on at the instant *t*=0.
+It is also on at *t*=1/2, because 30 is an even number.

 If we wanted this light to be *off* at both t=0 and t=1/2, we could offset its phase by half a cycle: